 4. Strong Backend Code

-Here is where an absolute value of a web designer is shown.
+Understanding how to create a website from scratch is crucial, and here is where the absolute value of a web designer is shown.
 If you are not or your designer is not good at coding, you won’t have a helpful website.

 Your site doesn’t only need to look good, but it needs to be fast, to function flawlessly, all elements of the site need to load quickly, links need to work, etc.

 Today’s users won’t waste their time on slow sites with broken links; they will leave a site.
 You can avoid all of this by using clean and efficient backend coding.